TampereTC/IOT-Rally-2016-MQTT/Arduino IDE and 3rd party libraries.md

 ###3.
 Clone the code from this repository to under the Arduino folder
 - `~/Arduino$ git clone https://github.com/TampereTC/IOT-Rally-2016-MQTT`
-- Or just downlod the zip package of this [repository](https://github.com/TampereTC/IOT-Rally-2016-MQTT/archive/master.zip) and extract it under the `...user/Arduino/` folder.
+- Or just download the zip package of this [repository](https://github.com/TampereTC/IOT-Rally-2016-MQTT/archive/master.zip) and extract it under the `...user/Arduino/` folder.